lightning/bolts/02-peer-protocol.md

         - MUST ignore the message
       - otherwise:
         - MUST reply with `yield` and process the message.
+    - if it received `update_noop`:
+      - MUST otherwise ignore the message
   - During the other node's turn:
     - if it has not received an update message or `commitment_signed`:
       - MAY send one or more update message or `commitment_signed`:
         - MUST NOT include those changes if it receives an update message or `commitment_signed` in reply.
         - MUST include those changes if it receives a `yield` in reply.

 Upon reconnection when `channel_reestablish` is exchanged and `option_simplified_update` is negotiated: